Business of Pleasure : New York City Brothels

 Orleans in the 1900’s.

-Just like the past photographic greats, Brassi, and Bellocq who understood
+Like the past photographic greats, Brassi, and Bellocq who understood

-the life of prostitutes, and paid homage to them by photographing their
+the life of prostitutes and paid homage to them by photographing their

 presence in the houses of “ill repute” so has Phillip Fagan